-Richard was born in 1957 in Yorkshire where he continues to live and practice as a solicitor.
-He is married to Sarah Teshome who also plays bridge and they have two children - Sophie born in 1998 and Daniel born in 2000.
+Richard was born in 1957 in Yorkshire where he continues to live.
+He retired from legal practice as a local authority solicitor manager in 2022.
+He is married to Sarah Teshome who also plays bridge and they have two grown up children - Sophie born in 1998 a solicitor and Daniel born in 2000 a management consultant who both now live in London where Daniel plays bridge.

 Richard was introduced to bridge by his mother, who took him to various local bridge clubs, where he met and was encouraged by Brian Senior, Tony Forrester and Roman Smolski.
 He went to Liverpool to read law and formed a bridge team with Andy Eastwood, Steve Wood, and Peter Hawkes.